 - All computer purchases must be cleared with the Director, FAS/Computing and Information Technology in advance, so support and compliance with purchasing policies can be determined.

 - All iPad purchases must be cleared with the Director, FAS/Computing and Information Technology and FAS/Fiscal Services in advance.
-You can either sign and return this form or email that you have read and accepted the terms.
+Please read and submit this usage acknowledgement agreement form before submitting purchase requisition..
 At that point you are free to make the purchase at the NYU Computer Store.

 - Service agents should respond to service requests within one working day.
 If you do not receive a response in this time interval, contact the Director, FAS/Computing and Information Technology so the problem may be escalated.